LameArk/JWKS-Server/README.md

         './gradebot project2'

 I utilized AI again to aid me in coding this project.
-We had a womderful time throwing code past one another.
+We had a wonderful time throwing code past one another.
 That is, Gemini and I.
 The initial prompt was as follows:

     I wish to create/open a sqlite file at the beginning of running my simple JWKS server to store private keys.